 - Maramagambo forest is a natural reserve located in Bushenyi district commonly known for bat experience.
 The forest is a home for 7 primates, and you can explore the waterfall, trees, crater lakes like Nyamasingiri and kyasanduka while making your way to the forest.

 - Kyambura gorge sector.
 This is also known as the valley of apes because of its thrilling numbers of primates with chimps as the most commonly seen apes here.
-The sector is located in the eastern part of Queen Elizabeth which allows activities like, chimpanzee tracking, guided nature walks and birding.
+The sector is located in the eastern part of Queen Elizabeth which allows activities like chimpanzee tracking, guided nature walks, and also birding.

 - Ishasha sector.
-This is one of the most popular sector because of its rare tree climbing lions that are thrilling to watch.
-The sector is located in the south western part of Queen Elizabeth national park.
-Visitors here can engage in game drives and bird watching as you enjoy the unique creatures only found in Ishasha sector and Lake Manyara national park of Tanzania.
+This is one of the most popular sectors because of its rare tree-climbing lions that are thrilling to watch.
+The sector is located in the southwestern part of Queen Elizabeth national park.
+Visitors here can engage in game drives and bird watching as you enjoy the unique creatures only found in the Ishasha sector and Lake Manyara national park of Tanzania.

 - Kisenyi sector.
-The sector is located in the north eastern part of Queen Elizabeth national park with an open savanna and breeding area for Uganda kobs.
-Visitor here can engage in game drives, lion tracking since there are a number of Uganda kobs, a delicacy for the lions.
+The sector is located in the northeastern part of Queen Elizabeth national park with an open savanna and breeding area for Uganda kobs.
+Visitors here can engage in game drives and lion tracking since there are a number of Uganda kobs, a delicacy for the lions.

 What to do in queen Elizabeth national park?

 Chimpanzee tracking in Kyambura gorge.

 Kyambura gorge which features a lush tropical forest surprisingly thriving below sea level while its unique floral species bear fruit for the chimpanzees that inhabit gorge.
 There are other primate viewing opportunities in the area besides chimpanzee tracking in Kyambura gorge.